satyaki-mitra/ContractIntel_AI/README.md

 Comprehensive contract risk analysis using an integrated pipeline with Legal-BERT, multi-model NLP, and LLM interpretation

-> **⚠️ Important Disclaimer**: This tool provides AI-assisted contract analysis and is not a substitute for professional legal advice.
+> **⚠️ Important Disclaimer**

+This tool provides AI-assisted contract analysis and is not a substitute for professional legal advice.
 Always consult a qualified attorney for legal matters.
 The AI may produce inaccurate or incomplete analyses.

 </div>